NikinAI/TypedGraph/README.md

 In this implementation of a graph, we would need a new type of constraint: a *content flow contraint*.

-Based on previous section related to *Node constraint*, let's use this new syntax:
+Based on the previous section related to *Node constraint*, let's use this new syntax:

 `VERTEX_FROM[IN, TRANSIT] >EDGE_TYPE> VERTEX_TO[TRANSIT, OUT]`